starius/ScPrime/siatest/README.md

  **Key Files**
 - [remotefile.go](./remotefile.go)

-The Remote File subsystem is responsible for representing a SiaFile on the Sia network.
+The Remote File subsystem is responsible for representing a SiaFile on the ScPrime network.

 **Exports**